elasmojs/rooster/README.md

 ### /_rooster/shutdown
 Shuts the server down.
 (Allows requests orginating from localhost only)

+## Tests Repo
+The Rooster tests repo is [here](https://github.com/elasmojs/rooster-test).
+Check it out for some simple examples of using Rooster.

 ## Performance
 10K user test with Locust running on same 16GB RAM laptop